 7. Healthy fats

-They are needed to support cellular health, energy and hormone production.
-It also helps in insulation that keeps you warm and protects your organs.
+Fats can generally be bad for people who aim to lose weight.
+However, healthy fats are essential for your body to function correctly.
+They support cellular health, energy and hormone production.
+Fat also helps in insulation that keeps you warm and protects your organs.

 Some sources of healthy fats are olive oil, avocado oil, coconut oil, MCT oil, ghee, avocados, nuts and nut butter, chia seeds, flaxseeds and olives.